johwiltb/Crawler/WebCrawler/src/README.txt

 This is because the crawler is not known as of yet, so no name is used.
 - The crawler prints out the links visited to a file in the local directory called links.
+- Both GUI and Console are available.
+To run the Console, compile the code and run 'java ConsoleCrawler'.
+To run the GUI version, compile and run 'java EpiCrawl'

 *** FOR PROJECT 1, ONLY DEPTH LIMITED SEARCHING AND NAIVE STRING MATCHING WORKS *** Known Issues/Limitations: